quentincloudsnow/badgingappweb/rpa.md

 If you connect to the RPA Hub workspace, and inspect the Queue Work Item, you should see his status as 'Success', your ServiceNow Developer can then leverage that update as a Trigger in flow designer to trigger other step of the process, but that data entry in the legacy badging application is now automated with RPA Hub!

 ![Alt text](<img/2023-10-03_13-26-22 (1).gif>)

+You have successfully completed the lab!

+## RPA Automatin package:

+If you are struggling to build that automation, you can download the automation package from this link, extract it on the machine where you have RPA Studio, and open it from Studio.